 - Looking for an adultier adult in tough situations

 - Discussing mortgage rates, life insurance, and car payments at the dinner table with other 23-27-year-olds – while none of you actually have them

 - Not caring about whether you’ve shaved your legs until the sun comes out and starts highlighting every strand of hair on your body

 - Thinking you’ll have an awesome wardrobe full of designer clothes … in fact, you’re wearing the same clothes you wore whilst at uni and at least two shirts/trousers have holes in

 - Wondering why at 8 you thought you would be an adult at 18.
 At 18 thinking you’ll be an adult when you rent your own flat.
-When you rent your own flat, thinking you’re an adult when you’re in a stable relationship.
-When you’re in a stable relationship thinking you’ll be an adult when you’ve got kids.
+When you rent your own flat, think you’re an adult when you’re in a stable relationship.
+Or when you’re in a stable relationship thinking you’ll be an adult when you’ve got kids.
 When you’ve got kids thinking you’ll be an adult when they’ve grown up.
-When they’ve grown up and you’ve got grandkids thinking you’ll be an adult when… basically you never think you’re an adult.
+Or when they’ve grown up and you’ve got grandkids thinking you’ll be an adult when… basically you never think you’re an adult.

 What does #Adulting mean to you?
 Let me know in the comments below.